 To configure rule-based personalization and define customer segments, CoreMedia Adaptive Personalization includes CoreMedia Studio components that provide corresponding editing functionality for editors.
-All configurations are stored within content properties which are freely configurable - you are not required to use the predefined content types.
+All configurations are stored within document properties which are freely configurable - you are not required to use the predefined content types.
+Within the CAE, you evaluate rules in a Content Bean implementation using the Selec tionRuleProcessor.
+The processor expects to be supplied with a collection of user contexts, which may include all customer segments for which the defined conditions are satisfied by the user.